A family home: convenient, comfy, and designed for the whole family

 Our flat is 5 minutes walk from a young and lively neighboorhood with numerous small restaurants, bars, and local creators boutiques (quartier Notre-dame du Mont ou Castellane).
 A good bakery and some groceries stand downstairs.

-There is an organic market on wednesday mornings 5 minutes from home (by feet), and a big market close too that takes place almost everyday (La plaine or Castellane).
+There is an organic market on wednesday mornings 5 minutes from home (by feet), and a big market takes place almost everyday (La plaine or Castellane) not far away.

-More exotic neighboorhood Noailles is 10 minutes away (asian, indian and african products - Marseille being an antique port, it's a city still rich with this kind of goods).
+More exotic neighboorhood Noailles is 10 minutes away by foot (asian, indian and african products - Marseille being an antique port, it's a city still rich with this kind of goods).

-Apart from the interest of the city itself, staying in Marseille is a a way of visiting Cassis and Aix-en-provence, and the numerous interesting places of Provence (Arles, Nîmes, Camargues, Avignon, Luberon...).
+Apart from the interest of the city itself, staying in Marseille is also being close both to Cassis, Aix-en-provence, and other numerous interesting places of Provence (Arles, Nîmes, Camargues, Avignon, Luberon...).
+Various museums deserve a visit, and the country side is beautiful.

 To organize a home exchange, you need to be a member